 So what did I do?
 For a while I simply ignored it.
 As any procrastinator or avoider can tell you, this does not help anything.
 After a while I realized this was a pattern in my life – when confronted with a difficult situation, I shied away from the problem in the hope that it would go away.
 But this was different.
 I couldn’t ignore this.
 This wasn’t just my problem or my issue – it was Kim’s dream.

 What could I do?
-The way I saw it, I had two options: crush my wife’s dreams and tell her that I didn’t want to do it or swallow my own fears and reservations and help her live her dream.
+The way I saw it, I had two options: crush my wife’s dreams and tell her that I didn’t want to do it, or swallow my fears and reservations and help her live her dream.

 Well, as you know by now, I chose option number 2.
 Why did I choose this?
-Of course I am excited for the adventure and seeing the world and I know that this is a once in a lifetime thing that I will never have the chance to do again.
-But I didn’t make my decision based on me or what I want.
-More than anything else, I made the decision to help Kim live out her dream because I believe in her.
+Of course, I am excited about the adventure and seeing the world and I know that this is a once-in-a-lifetime thing that I will never have the chance to do again.
+But I didn’t make my decision based on me or what I wanted.
+More than anything else, I decided to help Kim live out her dream because I believe in her.

-You see, I made the decision to not follow what I truly wanted to do in this life.
-I let my dream of becoming a park ranger slip though my fingers because I couldn’t overcome my personal obstacles.
+You see, I decided to not follow what I truly wanted to do in this life.
+I let my dream of becoming a park ranger slip through my fingers because I couldn’t overcome my obstacles.
 I am not going to let the same thing stop Kim’s dream.

 I have not yet found what can replace my old dream, but I am still looking.
 I’m not giving up and I know one day I will find it.
 Right now it’s about doing everything I can to support Kim’s dream.

 Kim knows what she wants to do in life and what she was put here for.
 Who am I to stop that?
 She is not only willingly giving up a comfortable life to pursue what she truly wants to do, but she’s also pushing her husband to do it with her.
 I know I have, no I want, to help her achieve this.
 I have to help her overcome obstacles, not put more in the way.